elforkhead/mamapi/README.md

         @3.3.3.3
 ```

-If you are not applying the env variable directly in the compose file (such as through a .env), you will need to provide it as a single string without linebreaks:
+If you are not applying the env variable directly in the compose file (such as through a .env), you can provide it as a single string without linebreaks:
 ```
 "firstmamidhereoneline@1.1.1.1, secondmamidhereoneline@2.2.2.2, thirdmamidhereoneline@3.3.3.3"
 ```